You didn’t get even a phone call.

 What is an Applicant Tracking System (ATS) for Recruiters?

 Applicant Tracking Systems (ATS) are used by recruitment agencies and employers to manage and analyse candidates applying for jobs.
 ATS is software that takes your CV or Resume, and other data collected in the online application, to help a human identify the candidates to focus on first in order to create a shortlist.

-ATS use keywords and CV parsing technology to process your CV and create an impression of you as a candidate which is then assessed against the requirements of the opportunity.
+An Applicant Tracking System uses keywords and CV parsing technology to process your CV and create an impression of you as a candidate which is then assessed against the requirements of the opportunity.
 This data is recorded and kept on record in a CRM – if your profile is good, you will come up for future opportunities.

 If you don’t optimise your CV or Resume for ATS, your chances of getting interviews and landing on shortlists will be reduced.
 It also means that you may not be found for future opportunities with that recruiter or employer.
 Or to put it another way – the robots will reject your CV.

 I get it.
 So, what do I need to know?